Creating User Menu Portlet

 Info: By default, view files for a widget should be placed under the

-sub-directory of the directory containing the widget class file.
+viewssub-directory of the directory containing the widget class file.
 The file name must be the same as the view name.

-Using UserMenu
+Using UserMenu Portlet

-It is time for us to make use of our newly completed UserMenu
+It is time for us to make use of our newly completed UserMenu portlet.
+We modify the layout view file /wwwroot/blog/protected/views/layouts/column2.php as follows:

 ...... <div id="sidebar"> <?php if(!Yii::app()->user->isGuest) $this->widget('UserMenu'); </div> ......

-Testing UserMenu
+Testing UserMenu Portlet

 Let's test what we have so far.